 Promotional products under $5 are central to many Australian marketing and event strategies.
-They are often the first choice for large-scale activations, conferences, community events, and awareness campaigns due to their perceived safety, scalability, and affordability.
+They are often the first choice for large-scale activations, conferences, community events, and awareness campaigns because of their perceived safety, scalability, and affordability.
 However, low cost does not guarantee low risk.
-Under $5 items can either support your brand or undermine the impression you aim to create.
+Under $5 items can support your brand or undermine the impression you want to create.

-This article does not dismiss budget promotional products.
-Instead, it aims to help buyers make informed decisions within this price range, drawing on real-world outcomes observed by Cubic Promote across Australian events, councils, corporates, and non-for-profits.
+This article does not dismiss budget items.
+Instead, it helps buyers make informed decisions within this price range, drawing on client experiences observed by Cubic Promote across Australian events, councils, corporates, and not-for-profits.

 There’s a reason this category never disappears.
-For events where broad reach is more important than individual impact, such as trade shows, expos, community activations, and school programs, this price point remains practical.
+For events where broad reach matters more than individual impact, such as trade shows, expos, community activations, and school programs, this price point remains practical.
 It is a mistake to assume all under $5 items perform equally well.

 Under $5 promotional items are typically chosen because they: